INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in Reckitt Benckiser Group Plc of Class Action Lawsuit and Upcoming Deadlines - RBGLY

-NEW YORK, June 06, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Reckitt Benckiser Group Plc (“Reckitt” or the “Company”)(OTC: RBGLY).
+NEW YORK, June 10, 2025 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Reckitt Benckiser Group Plc (“Reckitt” or the “Company”)(OTCMKTS: RBGLY).
 Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Reckitt and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.